|Support||Email and Chat|

 Hotspot Shield VPN now supports Windows, Mac OS, Linux, Android, iOS, the Chrome browser, some TVs and routers that support OpenVPN.

 2. No IP address or DNS leaks detected in Windows client

-We ran our standard VPN leak tests against the Windows version of Hotspot Shield, and didn’t encounter any leaks.
+We ran our standard VPN tests with the Windows version of Hotspot Shield and didn’t encounter any leaks.
 Combine this with the presence of a kill switch in the Windows client, and you should feel safe that your data won’t leak onto the internet.

 Here is a basic leak test with Windows (no leaks).

 Hotspot Shield is a VPN for Windows that does not have any leaks in our tests.

 3. Easy to use / geared toward non-technical users